Lebronmydx/Simulee/README.md

 | gunrock       | 2                           |https://github.com/gunrock/gunrock/issues/452    |
 | kaldi         | 1                           |https://github.com/kaldi-asr/kaldi/issues/3036   |

+# Performance in different setting
+Please see "performance.log" file.
+The kernel function is related to table 4 in performance.log.

 # Introduction
 In EvolutionaryDetect.py, all functions start with "test_" are detecting synchronization bugs and related to a specify kernel function.
 You will need Python 2.7 to run them.
 No other dependency is needed.

-# Performance in different setting
-Please see "performance.log" file.
-The kernel function is related to table 4 in performance.log.

-# Detail report
+# Detailed instruction
 kaldi:
 ```
 test_sum_reduced()